ClusterHQ/flocker/docs/using/administering/debugging.rst

 .. warning::

-   It is not recommended to use profiling while relying on Flocker within a production environment.
+   It is not recommended to use profiling while relying on Flocker within a production environment as there is a performance overhead.

 Control Service
 ^^^^^^^^^^^^^^^